Migrating content to Umbraco 8

 - Migrate to version 8.5 as a first step, and then post-migration, carry out a normal Umbraco upgrade to the latest version of Umbraco 8, or

 - Install the following community Nuget Package: ProWorks Umbraco 8 Migrations into your V8 project before running the migration (no configuration required).
 This package was created by Umbraco Gold Partner ProWorks and patches the migration process so you can migrate directly from the latest Umbraco 7 to V8.6+ without encountering the above issue (and other issues too #h5yr).
+Learn more about the package and the migration process on Prowork's blog.

 Third party property editors